mavarley/rwot7/draft-documents/Digital-Identity-for-the-Homeless.md

 ## Abstract

-This paper explores the possibilities and practicalities of leveraging a decentralized digital identity for helping at-risk,low-income, and individuals facing homelessness.
+This paper explores the possibilities and practicalities of leveraging a decentralized digital identity for helping at-risk, low-income, and individuals facing homelessness.

 Some points that will be covered:
-* Homeless can built their own web of trust with decentralized digital identity.
+* Homeless can built their own web of trust with decentralized digital identity [16].
 * Finanical inclusion for people without a reliable permanent address.
 * Reliable identity is essential for providing services to help these people.
 * Valuable services can be made available to this group because of a reliable identity.